 3. A Google+ account.

 In reality, while is is not required, all students should be associated with a photo sharing website such as Smugmug, Flickr, Picassa, ect.
 This allows students to share links to multiples images and galleries with other students in the class.
-Students will connect with each other and since only one image is allowed per student per week in our challenge gallery having an account with a photo sharing site is very helpful.
+Inevitably, the group creates a bond and will connect with each other.
+Since only one image is allowed per student per week in our challenge gallery having an account with a photo sharing site is very helpful.

 How does the schedule work?

 All times are based on Mountain Time (Colorado).
 New classes and challenges are pre-scheduled to post every Sunday morning at 1am.
 Challenge images may be uploaded anytime during the following week.
 The deadline for posting is the following Sunday night at midnight.
 You will get a class email each Sunday morning when the new lesson is posted.
 It contains the new challenge as well as a reminder that the previous week's image is due.